urb4n3/MikuCrypter/README.md

 ## Features ✨

+With aesthetics inspired by [MikuMikuBeam](https://github.com/sammwyy/MikuMikuBeam), this project allows you to:

-- **Encrypt Files**: Secure your files using advanced encryption methods.
+- **Encrypt Files**: Secure your files using AES-256 encryption.
 - **Decrypt Files**: Easily decrypt your encrypted files.
 - **File Corruption**: Corrupt files for testing purposes.